Learn about actual and potential costs

 How risky is the Pharmacy Benefit Management Services supply chain?

 The supply chain for PBM services carries an overall moderate level of risk, which hampers buyer power.
 Buyers of PBM services should remain conscious of moderate supply chain risk because disruptions in the drug supply can disrupt the dispensing and payment of claims and other services.
-Pharmaceutical manufacturers are...
+Pharmaceutical manufacturers present...
 Subscribe to learn more.